 As you can tell, for a Ukrainian born I have quite a large collection of North American inspired pumpkin recipes.
-Yes, I get your love for pumpkin.
+Yes, I get your love for pumpkin pie spice.
 I get it.
 Fine!

 And this is just a preview of my entire spice collection.
 Very simple.